yangray1/Price-Scam-Detector/README.md

 If you have any problems running the app, let me know!

+Items you can scan to test the app:
+- A waterbottle's barcode
+- Coke can's barcode

 # Price Scam Detector

 Upon scanning your product’s barcode, this app will fetch and display the prices for this product from Amazon, Ebay, and Walmart.